Drug Evaluation Committee 2004-09 Scope of Minor Changes

 The investigational review committee may conduct an expedited review for minor changes to an approved clinical trial within the clinical trial period.

-The Chairman of the Trial Review Committee shall decide whether or not the change is subject to expedited review and the method of review.
+The Chairperson of the Trial Review Committee shall determine whether or not the change is subject to expedited review and the method of review.

 A minor change is defined as a change in which the risk of the change is not greater than the risk of the subject's daily life or the risk of the physical or psychological examinations normally performed, excluding changes involving any physical invasive examinations.

-The term "modification" is defined as "a change that does not involve any physical invasive tests.
+The term "modification" is defined as "a change that does not involve any physical invasive examination.

 We are considering adding more patients to the clinical trial that we are currently contracted to conduct.